-A. Purpose; applicability.
-Nonconforming uses, which are uses of structures or of land existing at the time of the adoption or amendment of the ordinance from which this chapter is derived but which do not comply with the provisions of this chapter, are declared by this chapter to be incompatible with permitted uses in the various districts.
+- A. Nonconforming uses, which are uses of structures or of land existing at the time of the adoption or amendment of the ordinance from which this chapter is derived but which do not comply with the provisions of this chapter, are declared by this chapter to be incompatible with permitted uses in the various districts.
 The intent of this article is to permit the continued use of a structure, or portion thereof, or of the use of land legally existing prior to the effective date of the ordinance from which this chapter is derived until such uses are removed, but not to encourage their survival.
 Such nonconforming uses shall not be expanded, extended, or changed in any manner except as provided in this article.
-Creation of additional nonconforming uses are not to be encouraged.
+Creation of additional nonconforming uses are not to be encouraged. - B. Sec.
+58-108 Nonconforming uses of structures.

-B. Nonconforming uses of structures.
+A conforming structure in which a nonconforming use is being conducted may be used to expand and enlarge such nonconforming use into an area of the structure then in existence, and designed for such nonconforming use.

-- 1. A conforming structure in which a nonconforming use is being conducted may be used to expand and enlarge such nonconforming use into an area of the structure then in existence, and designed for such nonconforming use.
-No structural changes shall be made to any structure occupied by a nonconforming use except as follows: - a.
+- 1. (5) No structural changes shall be made to any structure occupied by a nonconforming use except as follows: - a.
 Those structural changes ordered by an authorized official in order to insure the safety of the structure. - b.
-Maintenance and repairs to keep a structure in sound condition shall be permitted. - c.
-When a nonconforming use of a structure has been changed to a conforming use, it shall not thereafter be used for any nonconforming use. - 2.
-If said use is discontinued for 180 days or more, the use shall not be allowed to reestablish.
-All new uses in said structure shall thereafter be conforming. - 3.
-If said conforming structure housing a nonconforming use is destroyed to an extent of greater than 50 percent of its replacement cost at the time of destruction, it may be rebuilt and may then be used for the same nonconforming use. - 4.
-A nonconforming use of a structure may not be changed to another nonconforming use.
+(2) Maintenance and repairs to keep a structure in sound condition shall be permitted. - When a nonconforming use of a structure has been changed to a conforming use, it shall not thereafter be used for any nonconforming use. - fsaid use is discontinued for 180 days or more, the use shall not be allowed to reestablish.
+All new uses in said structure shall thereafter be conforming.